 i.
 This type only requires that one national print ad be placed – for example, in the Chronicle of Higher Education.

 ii.
-The bargaining representative must also be notified (This is completed by Academic Employment Services).
+The bargaining representative must also be notified (This is completed by Risk Management).

 iii.
 The ETA 9089, the Application for Permanent Employment Certification – the second step for permanent residency – must be filed within 18 months of the date of selection by the Search Committee (or hiring by the appointing authority) of an international faculty member.